FAQ

 How is customer data handled?

-Beta requests and customer workspaces are handled through Redcliffe's access-controlled systems.
+Access requests and customer workspaces are handled through Redcliffe's access-controlled systems.
 Customer content is processed to provide the service and is not used to train public foundation models.

 When does web search run?